computations/SunStar/doc/writeup.md

 The log file name can be specified using the `-l` or `--logfile` switches.

+In the case that there are many trees of low probability, the output can be trimmed using `-r` or `--require-ratio`.
+This will silence trees that are lower frequency than specified.

 Finally, the progress bar that is output for each run is written to `stdout`.
 If `stdout` is redirected to a file, most of the file will be this progress bar output.
 To prevent this, we can silence the progress bar using `-s` or